pathoam/solana/bench-exchange/README.md

 - Offer/Accept
   - An AssetAmount (improve name) consists of an asset as identified by its contract address and an amount of that asset in base units (lamports)
-  - The Offer and Accept fields should be populated by between 1 and n AssetAmounts where n is a small number (10?)
+  - The Offer and Accept fields should be vectors populated by between 1 and n AssetAmounts where n is a small number (10?)
   - for efficient handling and execution, should be 1:1, 1:n, or n:1, not n:n
 - Orders